jiabin/haraka-rcptlog/README.md

 ## Installing

-Download the plugin and copy contents of `plugins` folder into `/path/to/haraka_conf/plugins`.
+Download the plugin and copy contents of `plugins` and `config` folders into your haraka configuration.

 Once copied you can now enable the plugin by modifying `/path/to/haraka_conf/conf/plugins` file:
 ```